 Cloud DVR recording is available on almost every channel, but not all of them.
-However, users are able to record multiple shows simultaneously on channels that support the feature.
+However, users can record multiple shows simultaneously on channels that support the feature.
 Similarly, while the large majority of devices support cloud DVR, the Xfinity X1 and some Samsung smart TVs currently do not, though you may find relief in the Replay feature.
 It’s a bummer this feature isn’t open to all channels and devices, but Sling TV has been steadily increasing support as the service grows, so keep checking back.

 Video on demand

 Sling TV offers a fairly robust selection of movies on demand at launch, with even more promised in the near future.
 Rental costs are usually between $4 and $7 — some as low as $1 — with a 30-day window to watch anything you rent.
 The eclectic library includes a healthy selection of Disney flicks and plenty of big-budget fares.
 In addition, a new deal with Epix will bring in around 2,000 VOD titles, with titles new and old spanning the gamut of popular programming.

 Titles are broken down into categories, including Action & Adventure, Comedy, Documentary, Drama, Foreign Films, Horror, Kids and Family, Sci-Fi & Fantasy, Thriller, Classics, Romance, War & Westerns.
 A search feature is also available to make finding out if a specific title is available much easier.

 If you decide to cancel Sling TV, whether that’s for good or just for a little while, you’ll still have something to watch.
 The service has a selection of free content that provides more than 100 hours of movies and TV shows including, Wrecked, The Detour, Good Behavior, and Flip or Flop.
 A recent initiative brings Blockbuster into the fold, with the ancient peddler of VHS rentals offering a free “flashback” film every Friday, no payment necessary.

 Learning how to wade through a new layout is something that pains any service hopper, so it came as no surprise that Sling TV felt a little awkward at first.
 But in less than a day, we became accustomed.